A Note on Service Dog Suitability:

 Before we begin working together, you’ll complete our application and prep any necessary prep materials including:

-Recent veterinary exams to confirm overall health and ability to work
+Recent veterinary exams to confirm overall health and ability to work – we can email this form directly to your veterinarian.

 For mobility service dogs: PennHIP or OFA hip evaluations